 RT-1000 is a telephony software system for Automated Call Distribution (ACD).
 An ACD system comprises a set of software features that allows a large number of incoming telephone calls to be distributed to a designated set of agent positions.
 An agent might handle service requests, accept sales orders, or supply information to callers.
 If all agents are busy, the calls are queued according to their priority and order of arrival.
 When an agent becomes available, the call that has been waiting the longest is presented to the agent.
 ACD features allow a supervisor to monitor the quality of service being provided to incoming callers.
 Status displays indicate how well different queues or individual agents are performing and where potential problems may exist.
-Detailed management e-ports highlight service factors such as average waiting times and the number of aba-doned calls.
-To match fluctuations in call traffic, ACD supervisors can fine-tune m-ployee schedules or even reconfigure an entire call center in real time.
+Detailed management reports highlight service factors such as average waiting times and the number of abandoned calls.
+To match fluctuations in call traffic, ACD supervisors can fine-tune employee schedules or even reconfigure an entire call center in real time.
 Load management capabilities allow a customer's ACD administrator to monitor and manage call load and configuration.
 Management information system (MIS) capabilities give the customer the ability to generate real-time displays and statistical reports on the performance of a group of agents.
-A typical customer for an ACD is a telephone company that uses it to handle customer service requests for a whole state.
-A typical installation includes 5000 agents and 150 supervisors.
-Figure 1 illustrates how the legacy RT-1000 system was normally configured before the restoration process commenced.
+A typical customer for an ACD might be a telephone company that would use it to handle customer service requests for a whole state.
+A typical installation might include 5000 agents and 150 supervisors.
+Figure 1 illustrates the context in which RT-1000 might be used.